 Change a slide background in Keynote on Mac

 You can change the background colour or image of individual slides in a presentation.
+You can also use a dynamic background that uses ambient animations to add movement to a slide.

-An image: Click the pop-up menu and choose Image Fill, or choose Advanced Image Fill if you want to add a tint to the image.
+Use an image: Click the pop-up menu and choose Image Fill, or choose Advanced Image Fill if you want to add a tint to the image.
 Click Choose, navigate to your photos, then double-click an image to add it.
 To change how the image fills the background, click the pop-up menu above the Choose button, then choose an option:

 Original Size: Places the image without altering the image’s original dimensions.
 To resize the image, drag the Scale slider.